MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 ## Configure

-Use Intune and Autopilot as low-touch solutions for enrolling and configuring corporate devices to your organization’s Azure AD tenant and MDM.
+Use Intune and Autopilot as low-touch solutions for enrolling and configuring HoloLens 2 to your organization’s Azure AD tenant and MDM.

 | Component | Description |
 |-----------|------------|